ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 LISFLOOD can abstract water from groundwater or from surface water (rivers, lakes and or reservoirs), or derive it from unconventional sources, such as desalination.

-The sub-division in these three sources is achieved by creating and using the following maps (--TO DO --- please find the guidelines in this chapter):
+The sub-division in these three sources is achieved by creating and using the following maps:

 -   fracgwused.nc (values between 0 and 1) is *FractionGroundwaterUsed*
 -   fracncused.nc (values between 0 and 1) is *FractionNONconventionalSourcesUsed*

+[This chapter](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_water-use/) of the OS LISFLOOD user guide provides guidelines for the generation of such input map.

 LISFLOOD automatically assumes that the remaining water ($1-FractionGroundwaterUsed-FractionNONconventionalSourcesUsed$) is derived from various sources of surface water.